rish-16/rish-16.github.io/_pages/about.md

   - /about.html
 ---

-I'm an undergrad at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
-I work on geometric deep learning for molecular biology and cheminformatics, co-advised by [Prof. Bryan Hooi](http://bhooi.github.io) and [Prof. Pietro Lio](https://www.cl.cam.ac.uk/~pl219/).
-I enjoying working at the fascinating intersection of AI4Science!
+I'm a final-year undergrad at the _National University of Singapore_ (NUS) studying Computer Science and Mathematics (CO '24).
+I work on geometric deep learning and generative modeling for biology and chemistry problems, co-advised by [Prof. Bryan Hooi](http://bhooi.github.io) and [Prof. Pietro Lio](https://www.cl.cam.ac.uk/~pl219/).
+I enjoy working at the fascinating intersection of AI4Science!

-> I'm in Cambridge this summer as a visiting research student at Prof. Pietro's lab!
-I'll be focusing on geometric GNNs for protein dynamics.
-Reach out if you're in the area :D

 ---